ch-stark/createalertonmanagedclusteroffline/observabilityalert.md

 # RHACM 2.17 Observability Alert Configuration

-Thank you for confirming you are on RHACM 2.17 with the multicluster observability add-on (MCOA) enabled.
-Below is where each workaround is configured on your hub cluster.

 ## Problem Statement

 Several of the hub-side metrics used for alerting only carry an opaque `managed_cluster_id` (a UUID) — not the human-readable cluster name.
 If an alert template uses `{{ $labels.managed_cluster_id }}` directly, the summary/description shows something like `4f2a1c9e-7b3d-4e21-9f6a-...` instead of `east-region-prod`, which isn't useful when triaging an alert at 2am.